floatinghotpot/coding-to-monetization/README.md

 [Flappy Bird](https://zh.wikipedia.org/wiki/Flappy_Bird) legend, a small mobile game developed by a Vietnam programmer in 2-3 days, swept the globe in just a few weeks, and bring income of $50,000 US dollors each day.
 This is undoutedly by chance, lucky guy, but at least, there is a probability of occurrence.

 Real story 2:
-I know a Polish programmer， who uses the technology of a web page to make an uncomplicated calculator APP, doing something like calculating tip or percentage.
+I know a Polish programmer, who uses the web page technology to make an uncomplicated calculator APP, doing something like calculating tip or percentage.
 The APP stays in the financial apps top list of App store in several Eroupe countries, made a lot of money.

 Real story 3:
 I have been working in a company that develops insurance software.
 The business has developed fairly well, and management tried to IPO.
 However, they have not been able to take off and IPO yet, because the business model is too close to the outsourcing model, rather than the product model or platform model.
 Two of my former colleagues left this company and set up a start-up, developing a short video APP on a mobile phone, and successfully becoming a short video community platform.
 A few days ago, after three years of hard work, they were acquired for $1 billion US dollars.
 Yes, their name is Musical.ly, you can find it in the top list of app stores.